 A Comprehensive Overview of the Three Doshas (Tridosha) & Dosha Quiz

 Whenever you interest yourself in Ayurveda you will learn about the Tridosha, the therm Tridosha is can be split in ‘Tri’ which means three, and ‘dosha’ which means “fault”.
-In this article you will find a video to understand the three doshas: In a healthy body all elements must renew on regular basis.
+In this article you will find a video to understand the three doshas: In a healthy body, all elements must renew on a regular basis.
 However, when an element starts to accumulate and rot in the body it is called a dosha.
 Now, everybody depending on its constitution has a tendency to accumulate a certain element.